haosulab/ManiSkill/examples/baselines/experimental/sac_moe/README.md

 ## Vision Based RL (RGBD)

-Below is a sample of various commands for training a image-based policy with beta playground that are lightly tuned.
+Below is a sample of various commands for training a image-based policy with SAC MoE that are lightly tuned.
 You will need to tune the buffer size accordingly as image based observations can take up a lot of memory.
 The examples.sh file has a full list of tested commands for running visual based SAC successfully on many tasks.
 Change the `--obs_mode` argument to "rgb", "rgb+depth", "depth" to train on RGB or RGBD observations or Depth observations.

 ```bash
 python sac_moe_rgbd.py --env_id="PickCube-v1" --obs_mode="rgb" \